Periods and harmonic analysis on spherical varieties: Strongly tempered varieties

 \proof

-For $G$-discrete series $\pi$, by our discussion of asymptotics any morphism $\pi\to C^\infty(X)$ will have image in $L^2(X)$:
+{ For $G$-discrete series $\pi$, by our discussion of asymptotics any morphism $\pi\to C^\infty(X/\mathcal Z(X),\omega_\pi)$ will have image in $L^2(X/\mathcal Z(X),\omega_\pi)$:

-Indeed, if $\Theta \subset \Delta_X$ and $U_{\Theta}^{-}$ is the $k$-points of the unipotent radical of the corresponding parabolic subgroup $\mathbf{P}_{\Theta}$, then the asymptotic morphism $\pi \to C^{\infty}(X_{\Theta})$ factors through the Jacquet module $\pi_{U_{\Theta}^{-}}$.
+Indeed, if $\Theta \subset \Delta_X$ then the $X_\Theta = X_\Theta^L \times^{P_\Theta^-} G$ and the asymptotic morphism $\pi \to C^{\infty}(X_{\Theta}) \to C^\infty(X_\Theta^L)$ factors through the corresponding Jacquet module $\pi_{{\Theta}^{-}}$.
 Because $\pi$ is discrete series, all the characters of this Jacquet module decay on the negative Weyl chamber of the center of $L_{\Theta}$.
-Since (a finite union of cosets of) this negative Weyl chamber surjects onto $A_{X, \Theta}^+$, by the proof of Lemma \ref{wavefrontlevi}, it follows that the image of any $v \in \pi$ ``decays in the $\Theta$-direction''; since this is so for all $\Theta$ and the exponential map is measure-preserving, this image in fact belongs to $L^2$.
-The claim on nondegeneracy of $M_{\pi}$, now, follows from Theorem \ref{ST:Plancherel} (indeed, this theorem shows that if $M_{\pi}$ were degenerate, then there would be a functional $\pi \rightarrow C^{\infty}(X)$ with image not contained in $L^2(X)$.)
+Since (a finite union of cosets of) this negative Weyl chamber surjects onto $A_{X, \Theta}^+$, by the proof of Proposition \ref{wavefrontlevi}, it follows that the image of any $v \in \pi$ ``decays in the $\Theta$-direction''; since this is so for all $\Theta$ and the exponential map is measure-preserving, this image in fact belongs to $L^2$. \footnote{ To expand: Recall that, for this argument, the action of $A_{X, \Theta}$ has been twisted already, as per our general notational conventions from \S \ref{notation}, by the square root of the $A_{X, \Theta}$-eigencharacter for the measure on $X_{\Theta}$; thus the normalizations are precisely chosen so that decaying exponents along $A_{X, \Theta}$ force square integrability.
+We also used the fact that this twist is compatible with the twisting in the definition of the normalized Jacquet module.
+This follows because of the description of $X_{\Theta}$ as a parabolically induced variety, i.e. again from Proposition \ref{wavefrontlevi}.}